Written by Annie Cavalier, MS, RDN, LD

 Remember, if you try one smoothie variation and don’t like it, try another!
 Feel free to mix up the amounts of different ingredients and play around with it until you find combinations that you really like.
 This article is just a guide to help you get started and to learn more about the amazing health benefits of popular smoothie ingredients.

-Something important to keep in mind is that while antioxidants play many important roles in your body and have been shown to help reduce the risk for cancer, it is important to talk to your doctor before taking a supplement form of any antioxidant.
+Something important to keep in mind is that while antioxidants play many important roles in your body and have been shown to help reduce the risk of cancer, it is important to talk to your doctor before taking a supplement form of any antioxidant.
 While the concentration of antioxidants found in foods is considered safe, higher doses, such as those seen in some supplements, may have negative effects and can even interact with cancer treatments and make them less effective.
 Always share any medications and supplements (including herbal supplements) with your doctor.

 Disclaimer: The information provided in this article should serve as a general guide and should not be used for the diagnosis or treatment of a medical condition.
 Please ask your doctor or your registered dietitian if there are certain foods that you need to avoid due to other medical conditions or nutrient interactions with medications you may be taking.